lucianohgo/lucianohgo.com/content/posts/everything-is-a-process.md

 To run your operation well and understand what you can optimize, you will need a set of good indicators or measurements.
 For any of those measurements to be useful, they will need to be focused on your Operational Goals.

-With this small piece of advice, we're given an important understanding: The Goals are what is more important, the measurements will simply help you pursue those goals.
+With this small piece of advice, we're given an important understanding: The Goals are what is more important, the measurements will simply help you pursue those goals:

+1. Where do I want to go?
+(Answer provides the objective)
+2. How will I pace myself to see if I am getting there?
+(The answer gives us milestones or key results)

 Andrew tells us on different parts of the book that the mind is a limited resource, so we should always focus on what's important and let go of the rest.